 The California wildfires have shown us that we don’t realize how much we rely on electricity until we don’t have it anymore.
 People used to have no choice but to wait for their electrical company to repair the issue, but now, thanks to generators, you can restore power to your home — or at least some of your devices — within minutes.
 It’s a simple idea, but with so many different models on the market, choosing the best generator for you isn’t always easy.

-- Goal Zero Yeti 1400 Lithium Portable Power Station: Best Solar Generator
+- Goal Zero Yeti 1400 Lithium Portable Power Station Solar Generator

-How to Decide Which Type of Generator Is Best for You
+How to Decide Which Type of Generator Is Best for Your Home

 When it comes to generators, there are many options to choose from.
 Here’s a brief overview of each.